 CHICAGO – Even though gas prices are down, costs for transportation are still high.
 How much we spend is based on where we live, according to data gathered by the Center for Neighborhood Technology (CNT) through the new version of its groundbreaking Housing and Transportation (H+T®) Affordability Index.

-The New York City region came in 1st, with the Chicago and Washington DC metro areas coming in at 2nd and 3rd respectively on the list for metropolitan areas of a million or more.
-For a full list click here.
+According to the rankings, the New York City region came in 1st, with the Chicago and Washington DC metro areas coming in at 2nd and 3rd respectively or metropolitan areas of a million or more.
+For a full list of rankings CLICK HERE.

 CNT, a national urban sustainability and economic development nonprofit, created the iconic H+T Index and ranked metropolitan areas in the nation to show the true cost of living when accounting for transportation spending.